Looking for baby names that are associated with blue — including baby names that mean “blue”?

 - Cobalt is a vivid shade of blue.
 Cobalt pigment was originally made from the metallic element cobalt.

-- Cyan is a greenish-blue color.
+- Cyan is the greenish-blue color halfway between blue and green on the visible spectrum.
 The name of the shade comes from the ancient Greek word kyanos, meaning “dark blue.”

 - Darya (pronounced dar-YOH) is a Persian feminine name meaning “sea, ocean.”